Application Development, Debugging, and Repurposing Code

 Other important reasons for organizational enterprise having made the strategic investment in the COBOL programming language as a application development platform:

 COBOL Modernization - Return on Investment

-Programmers with multi-platform XML and Java skills, in additional to the COBOL language, will be increasingly important.
+COBOL programmers with multi-platform XML and Java skills will be increasingly important.

 IBM Enterprise COBOL for z/OS integrates COBOL and web-based business processes in web services, XML, and Java applications.
-This allows an organization to build upon and incorporate web-based applications in its information technology infrastructure with: 1- XML and Java interoperability 2- WebSphere MQ middleware support 3- IBM Rational Developer for System z and Rational Team Concert 4- IBM Problem Determination Tools on z/OS.
+This allows an organization to build upon and incorporate web-based applications in its information technology infrastructure with: 1- XML and Java interoperability 2- IBM MQ: (WebSphere MQ) middleware support 3- IBM Rational Developer for System z and Rational Team Concert 4- IBM Problem Determination Tools on z/OS.

-The new commercial and open source web-based development languages such as C# and Java have featuresets which provide for interaction with IBM COBOL mainframe applications.
+The new commercial and open source web-based development languages such as Java have featuresets which provide for interaction with IBM COBOL mainframe applications.